Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 Progress update:

-- `SetMeshAssetCommand { ObjectId, AssetPath }` lets any `SceneMeshObject` reference any discovered `.glb`/`.gltf`/`.fbx`/`.obj` asset; the handler resolves `ContentDir / AssetPath`, calls `LoadBasicMeshAsset`, and updates the live `MeshInstance`; if the object was created at runtime via `CreateObject` (which does not pre-populate `MeshInstances`), the handler now creates the entry rather than silently dropping the command
+- `SetMeshAssetCommand { ObjectId, AssetPath }` now lets both `SceneMeshObject` and `SceneActor` roots reference any discovered `.glb`/`.gltf`/`.fbx`/`.obj` asset; the handler resolves `ContentDir / AssetPath`, calls `LoadBasicMeshAsset`, and updates the live `MeshInstance`; if the object was created at runtime via `CreateObject` (which does not pre-populate `MeshInstances`), the handler now creates the entry rather than silently dropping the command
-- `SetMeshAsset` is fully serialized to `scene.json` via the `assetRelativePath` field on each mesh entry so assignments survive server restarts; the content browser double-click on a `.glb`/`.fbx`/`.obj` asset while a mesh object is selected sends the command end-to-end
+- `SetMeshAsset` is fully serialized to `scene.json` via the `assetRelativePath` field on each assigned object so assignments survive server restarts; the content browser double-click on a `.glb`/`.fbx`/`.obj` asset while a mesh or actor object is selected sends the command end-to-end
 - `SetLightPropertiesCommand { ObjectId, Color, Intensity, Direction }` drives the first visible `SceneLight` in the scene; direction is derived from the light object's world-space position each frame; the `CameraFrameUniform` UBO was extended with `lightDirectionAndIntensity` and `lightColorAndEnabled` fields consumed by `mesh.frag`
 - `mesh.frag` was rewritten with a Blinn-Phong specular model: half-vector `H = normalize(L + V)`, `shininess = mix(256, 2, roughness)`, specular color blended between dielectric F0 `vec3(0.04)` and base color via metallic factor; a separate metallic ambient floor (`0.35` at metallic=1/roughness=0) approximates environment reflections absent IBL so metallic surfaces are not black without a high-intensity light
 - `SetMaterialPropertiesCommand { ObjectId, BaseColorFactor, Metallic, Roughness }` updates both `ObjectDetailsById.Material` and the live `MeshInstance.Material`; values reach the shader as Vulkan push constants in `MeshGraphicsPushConstants`; both stage flags (`VERTEX_BIT | FRAGMENT_BIT`) are set so the layout is valid